New Intestacy Rules Make Wills Even More Important1st Oct 2014

 Making a will is the smart way to take control and have peace of mind.
 It does not need to be expensive, complicated or time-consuming.

-For sensible, jargon-free advice on making a will to safeguard the future of your family, contact Coles Miller Partner Stuart Bradford at our Poole and Wimborne office, 01202 355695.
+For sensible, jargon-free advice on making a will to safeguard the future of your family, contact Coles Miller Solicitor Anthony Weber, a Partner at the firm and head of our Wills & Probate Department, at our Poole and Wimborne office, 01202 355695.